 3.3 Time of supply: The desired commencement date for the supply or completion of any Services or the delivery of any Equipment is the date (if any) specified in the relevant Product Agreement (or Purchase Order, as the case may be).
 No date specified by Arrow shall be contractually binding on Arrow.
 The Customer acknowledges that the supply of Equipment is subject to availability.

 3.4 Resale: The Customer undertakes that it will not offer any of the Services for resale or re-supply or otherwise make Services available to any person on an arm’s-length commercial basis.

 4.1 Charges for Products, Equipment and services: The Charges for any Product, Equipment or services shall be as set out in the relevant Product Agreement.
-Where the Product Agreement does not specify a price for any Product, Equipment or services required, the price will be as set out in Arrow’s current price lists, unless otherwise quoted by Arrow in writing (any such quotation being valid for 30 calendar days from the date of issue).
+Where the Product Agreement does not specify a price for any Product, Equipment or services required, the price will be as set out in Arrow’s current price lists (such prices available on request), unless otherwise quoted by Arrow in writing (any such quotation being valid for 30 calendar days from the date of issue).
 A quotation will not be an offer capable of acceptance.